Ordained Officiant Minister

 Officiant at Community Events

-Christian Leaders Institute has designed this Officiant Ordination Certificate to be a designation that brings you credibility for your ministry as an officiant.
-The Officiant Ordination is for those who have completed the following courses, as each course has specific training appropriate for Officiants:
+Christian Leaders Alliance has designed this Officiant Ordination Certificate to be a designation that brings you credibility for your ministry as an ordained officiant minister in your community.
+The Officiant Ordination is for those who have completed the courses listed below, as each class has specific training appropriate for Ordained Officiant ministers.

 - Christian Basics (3 credits)

 - Complete the Deacon Minister Ordination Class (1 credit)

 - Get three recommendations from your local community, possibly including a Christian Leaders Alliance ordained mentor.